DevilCoders/AI/README.md

-# Complete Yandex IT-Corporation Reference Book
+# Complete AI reference book of the IT corporation Yandex.

 ## Include AI's such as